agenkit/GHost/doc/storage.md

 # Storage

-*Since YMMV, this doc is more general than most.
-It contains basic procedures to manage filesystems relevant to GHost (XFS, Btrfs, and ZFS) in a number of ways including software RAID.*
+*Basic procedures to manage filesystems relevant to GHost (XFS, Btrfs, and ZFS) in a number of ways including software RAID.*

 > [!Note]
 > In this doc, we manage a hypothetical